nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.2 Editing an activity : `edit`

-This command allows you to edit an activity already in HobbyList.
+You can edit an activity already in HobbyList using this command.

 > Format: `edit INDEX [n/NAME] [d/DESCRIPTION] [t/TAGS]... [date/DATE] [s/STATUS]`